Tracing¶

 │ └── chat (llm_purpose=evaluation)

-└── orq.redteam.memory_cleanup # post-run agent memory entity cleanup
+└── orq.redteam.memory_cleanup # post-run agent memory entity cleanup (only when cleanup is enabled, entities exist, and the target has configured memory stores)

 LLM spans (chat ...) carry standard GenAI attributes: